The Gap (Brisbane - Qld)

 The Gap is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the The Gap (Brisbane - Qld) statistical area (Lv2) has an estimated population of around 18,378.
-This reflects a growth of 1,060 people since the 2021 Census, which reported a population of 17,318.
-The increase is inferred from AreaSearch's estimation of the resident population at 18,364 in June 2024, based on ABS ERP data release and validation of 83 new addresses since the Census date.
-This results in a density ratio of 1,467 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 84.0% of overall population gains during recent periods.
+As of February 2026, the population of the suburb of The Gap (Brisbane - Qld) is estimated at around 18,384.
+This reflects an increase of 1,066 people since the Census in 2021, which reported a population of 17,318.
+AreaSearch's analysis of ABS population updates and new addresses validated by them indicates this growth, with the resident population estimated at 18,364 following examination of the latest ERP data release by the ABS (June 2024) and an additional 85 validated new addresses since the Census date.
+This results in a density ratio of 1,468 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 84.0% of overall population gains during recent periods, driving this growth.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-According to these projections, the The Gap (Brisbane - Qld) (SA2)'s population is expected to decline by 49 persons by 2041, with specific age cohorts like the 85 and over group projected to expand by 608 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, over this period, population is expected to decline by 49 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 609 people.

 Frequently Asked Questions - Population